cbochs/grapple.nvim/README.md

 ### Scope Popup Menu

-The **scopes popup menu** opens a floating window containing all the scope paths that have been created.
+The **scopes popup menu** opens a floating window containing all the loaded project scopes that have been created.
 A scope (or scopes) can be deleted with typical vim edits (i.e. NORMAL `dd` and VISUAL `d`).
 The floating window can be exited with either `q` or any keybinding that is bound to `<esc>`.
-The total number of tags within a scope will be displayed to the left of the scope path.
+The total number of tags within a scope will be displayed to the left of the project scope.

 **Command**: `:GrapplePopup scopes`